DiRAC-benchmarks/DiRAC3-testsuite/README.md

 ## Additional configuration for Archer Cray XC30

-The benchmarks have been tested on the [Archer UK National Supercomputing Service](http://www.archer.ac.uk/) using the modules listed in `modules/modules.archer`, including Intel compilers.
+The benchmarks have been tested on the [Archer UK National Supercomputing Service](http://www.archer.ac.uk/) using the modules given in `modules/modules.archer`.
 The following additional configurations were necessary:

 * The ```/home``` filesystem is not available on the compute nodes; we recommended building from source in ```/work```.